w-lan/DataScienceFoundations---Getting-and-Cleaning-Data/README.md

 Run the script using source("run_analysis.R").

-The script will download the dataset, process it, and create a file named FinalData.txt in your working directory.
+The script will download the dataset, process it, and create a file named tidy_data.txt in your working directory.

 **Source Data:**
 ["UC Irvine Repo"](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)